The Steam Awards: 2016

 The nomination process took place from November 23–29, 2016.
 The voting took place from December 22–30, 2016, with the winners announced on December 31.
 The awards received around 15 million nominations.

 2017

 The nomination process took place from November 22–28, 2017.
 The voting took place from December 20, 2017, to January 2, 2018, with the winners announced on January 3.

 2018

 The nomination process began on November 21, 2018.
 Finalists were revealed in December, with the winners announced during a live broadcast on Steam.tv on February 8, 2019.
+2018 Steam Awards introduced the "Game of the Year" category.

 2019

 The nomination process began on November 26, 2019.
 Finalists were revealed starting on December 11, 2019, with one category a day.
 Unlike previous years, eligibility for awards was restricted by release date, with only games released after November 2018 able to be nominated, except for the "Labor of Love" category.
 Users were able to vote from December 19–31, with the winners announced on the final day.